playfulprogramming/playfulprogramming/content/blog/functions-are-killing-react-performance/index.md

 This should show all items and the total cost, but this may cause headaches when `ShoppingCart` re-renders.

-After all, a React functional component is a normal function, after all, and will be ran like any other; where `getCost` is recalculated on subsequent renders when you don't memoize the value.
+After all, a React functional component is a normal function, after all, and will be run like any other, where `getCost` is recalculated on subsequent renders when you don't memoize the value.

-This `getCost` function may not be overly expensive when there's only one or two items in the cart, but this can easily become a costly computation when there are 50 items or more in the cart.
+This `getCost` function may not be overly expensive when there are only one or two items in the cart, but this can easily become a costly computation when there are 50 items or more in the cart.

 The fix?
 Memoize the function call using `useMemo` so that it only re-runs when the `items` array changes: